 The Romans left behind a lot of straight roads and enough buildings to keep archaeologists in work for decades.
 Oh, and coins.
 Lots of them.
-The new Evil Emperors exhibition at the Kunsthistorisches Museum uses some to illustrate the role of narrative, subjectivity, and image management when it comes to political leaders.
+The Evil Emperors exhibition at the Kunsthistorisches Museum uses some to illustrate the role of narrative, subjectivity, and image management when it comes to political leaders.

 - Anecdotal tour of a few emperors to add nuance to their reputation

 - All display information in English as well

 - Runs Nov 12, 2019 to Oct 4, 2020